Post-Quantum Multi-Party Computation

-However, when a prover interacts with several verifiers at once, each verifier will generate its own initial FHE ciphertext and public key, as well as its own compute-and-compare obfuscation.
-When a quantum adversary controls several of these verifiers, the simulator can no longer perform individual homomorphic evaluations, due to no-cloning.
-To address this issue, we develop a novel {\em parallel no-cloning} simulation strategy.
-Our simulator relies on a strong variant of quantum fully-homomorphic encryption that allows for homomorphic operations under multiple keys at once, and a special methodology that allows us to {\em peel away} secret keys of this FHE scheme layer-by-layer.
+However, when a prover interacts with several verifiers at once, each verifier will generate its own FHE ciphertexts.
+In a nutshell, in the parallel setting the simulator can no longer perform individual homomorphic evaluations corresponding to each verifier, due to no-cloning.
+To address this issue, we develop a novel {\bf parallel no-cloning} simulation strategy.
+This is our key technical contribution: we develop a novel technique that enables the simulator to {\em peel away} secret keys of this FHE scheme layer-by-layer.
 An overview of this technique can be found in Section \ref{sec:over-pzk}.

-The special encryption scheme that we use is a quantum generalization of the notion of {\em AFS-spooky encryption}.
+Our technique also relies on a strong variant of quantum fully-homomorphic encryption that allows for homomorphic operations under multiple keys at once.
+The encryption scheme that we use is a quantum generalization of the notion of additive function sharing (AFS) {\em spooky encryption}~\cite{C:DHRW16}.
+As a contribution of independent interest, we build the first AFS-spooky encryption (that also implies multi-key FHE) for quantum circuits from a circular variant of the LWE assumption.
 We give an overview of our construction in Section \ref{sec:over-spooky}.

 \paragraph{Post-Quantum Non-malleable Commitments.} Our construction of zero-knowledge against parallel quantum verifiers gives rise to a coin-flipping protocol that is secure as long as at least one participant is honest, and all committed strings are independent of each other.
 However, ensuring such independence is not straightforward, even in the classical setting.
 In fact, upon seeing an honest party's commitment string $c$, a malicious, rushing adversary may be able to produce a string $c'$ that commits to a related message.
 This is known as a malleability attack, and can be prevented by relying on {\em non-malleable commitments}.
 In this work, we devise the first post-quantum non-malleable commitments based on slightly superpolynomial hardness of LWE.
 An overview of our construction can be found in Section \ref{sec:over-nm}.